rrvt/WixApp/WixApp/ReadMe.md

 ## Updates

+### Update 2/19/21

+Well I tend to move code around and this program would choke every time that I wanted to make a new installer.
+So When the file is read each path is checked.
+If the path is not available then the user is asked to provide the correct path to the specific file.
+This should help.

 ### Update 2/15/21

 The backup file date was dependent on the wrong year parameter which unfortunately worked during 2020